WalkNetwork/instructor-framework/README.md

   val data = materialData(2)
   // a required enchantment in argument 3, can be by name or id val enchantment = enchantment(3)

-  // a required location in argument 4, this will be performed like as multi argument, for example:
-  // /new
 }
 ```